 - All essential businesses and operations are encouraged to remain open.

-- Essential businesses and operations will, when possible, use technology to avoid meeting in person.
+- Essential businesses and operations, will, when possible, use technology to avoid meeting in person.

-- Regularly clean high-touch surfaces.
+- Regularly cleaning high-touch surfaces

-- Avoid shaking hands.
+- Avoiding shaking hands

 - Home visitors and prenatal care coordinators provide social services for economically disadvantaged individuals and families.
-These services can be considered human service operations.
+These services can be considered Human Service Operations.

 - During the COVID-19 crisis, home visiting and PNCC services can be maintained through virtual visits.